Password Definition Language

 4.4.
 Useful examples of password definition

-1) I remember that my password consist of two words separated by the one of the signs "-", "_", "=", "," and the first letter of the words are in the uppercase
+1) I remember that my password consist of two words separated by the one of the signs "-", "_", "=", "," and the both first letters of the words are in the uppercase

 It should be mentioned that both $w are distinct here (these are distinct words), so a total of 20000 * 4 * 20000 = 1 600 000 000 passwords (if there are 20000 dictionary words) will be generated.